Lead Product Designer · Unbxd

 • 14 sessions with merchandisers, 4 with CSMs, 3 with engineers

-• Identified 3 core personas: Power User, Casual Merchandiser, Analyst
+• Identified 2 core personas: Merchandiser, Analyst

 • Mapped task frequency vs. perceived difficulty matrix